badjasje/ao_community/wp-content/plugins/asgaros-forum/readme.txt

 Contributors: Asgaros
 Donate link: https://www.paypal.me/asgaros
-Tags: forum, forums, discussion, multisite, community, bulletin, board, asgaros, support Requires at least: 4.7
+Tags: forum, forums, discussion, multisite, community, bulletin, board, asgaros, support Requires at least: 4.8
 Tested up to: 5.0
 Requires PHP: 5.2
-Stable tag: 1.12.1
+Stable tag: 1.13.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Asgaros Forum is the best forum solution for WordPress!
+Asgaros Forum is the best forum-plugin for WordPress!
 It comes with dozens of features in a beautiful design and stays simple and fast.

 == Description ==
 Asgaros Forum is the perfect WordPress plugin if you want to extend your website with a lightweight and feature-rich discussion board.
-It is easy to set up, super fast and integrates perfectly into WordPress.
+It is easy to set up, super fast and perfectly integrated into WordPress.

 = Installation =
-* A new page for your forum gets automatically created during the installation-process.
+* A new forum-page is automatically created during the installation
-* Add this page to your menu so your users can access your forum within your website.
+* Add this page to your menu so your users can access your forum
 * Thats all!

 = Demo, Support & Documentation =